zhichao-li/BigDL/docs/docs/ProgrammingGuide/add-layer-criterion.md

   }
 }
 ```
-In the above code piece, we create a new Layer class by extending the AbstractModule.
-AbstractModule
+In the above code piece, we create a new Layer class by extending the IModule.
+IModule
 has three generic type: **input data type**, **output data type** and **parameter type**.
 In this
 example, the new layer takes a float tensor as input, and outputs a float tensor.